Privacy Statement

 PERSONAL INFORMATION AND HOW WE COLLECT IT

 The UI Center for Advancement collects personal information to fulfill our organizational mission of advancing the University of Iowa through engagement and philanthropy and to provide you with the best experience with our websites, services, and programs.
-Personal information is collected as provided voluntarily by you (e.g., when you send an address update or make a gift online), through your use of our services (e.g., how you interact with our websites and emails), and from our use of third-party sources (e.g., publicly available sources or by searching the Internet).
+Personal information is collected as provided voluntarily by you (e.g., when you send an address update or make a gift online), through your interactions with us, the UI or use of our services (e.g., how you interact with our websites and emails), provided to us by the UI or affiliate organizations, and from our use of third-party sources (e.g., publicly available sources or by searching the Internet).

 Information You Provide.
 We collect personal information directly from you via forms, surveys, subscriptions, constituent portals, event registrations, or donation forms.
 You can choose whether to provide this information; however, providing personal information on a voluntary basis may be necessary for certain services (e.g., making a gift, registering for an event, or joining a mailing list).

-The type of personal information that we may collect from you includes, but is not limited to, the following:
+The type of personal information that we may collect includes, but is not limited to, the following:

 • Name and contact details including full name, mailing addresses, phone numbers, and email addresses